JNCressey/JNCressey.github.io/blogs/osrswiki/recipesteps/recipesteps.md

 * the experience reward
 * the tools and facilities, if it was required

-I left out the level requirments and any quest requirements as it was already feeling cluttered.

 For the information that wasn't about items, I placed them in a row that separated the materials from the product.
 I didn't want to put each part of that information as separate columns, as that would take up a lot of horizontal width.

 ![](design1.png)